 - Synergy between Health and Economics: Oil-Price-Crash or Corona-CrashHealth shocks can also cause economic shocks (ceteris-paribus).
 The coronavirus pandemic is one of the health shocks that might unravel another global economic shock.
 Why is that the case?
 Fact number one, health is a basic human need.
 Consequently, the satisfaction the health needs requires human decision-making in all economies.
 Decision-makers face the challenge of managing the synergies between health and economics amid a health shock.
 How is the Scenario?

 - The magic square and hexagon of macroeconomic policy objectives of an economyEach national economy, in accordance with its economic order, pursues a number of quantitative and qualitative economic policy objectives in order to maximise the social welfare and economic welfare of an economy.
-The quantitative economicContinue reading “The Technique of Scientific Writing in Economics”
+The quantitative economicContinue reading “The magic square and hexagon of macroeconomic policy objectives of an economy”

 - Linear RegressionLinear regression belongs to the econometric methods of empirical research, which are applied in almost all sciences.
 Linear regression is set of econometric methods of estimating statistical causality between two or more factors (variables of interest).